Access to Justice and Civic Engagement Committee

 Member Terms: Three years.
 Terms begin and end on the last day of the CLA Annual Meeting.

 Committee Opportunities: The Litigation Section formed the Committee on Access to Justice and Civic Engagement in the spring of 2019.
-Because it is a new committee, there are opportunities to turn your ideas into action.
-The Committee on Access to Justice and Civic Engagement is looking for people with ideas, energy, and time to help to make this exciting new committee a success.
+Because it is a relatively new committee, there are opportunities to turn your ideas into action.
+The Committee on Access to Justice and Civic Engagement is looking for people with ideas, energy, and time to help to make this exciting committee a success.
+Please submit your application even if it is outside of stated acceptance periods of the Executive Committee and other committees.

-Access to Justice: We have a three-pronged focus to help increase access to justice:
+Access to Justice: We have a multi-pronged focus to promote greater access:

-- Assistance to those in Need: The Committee will work to increase access to justice in state and federal court for those who cannot afford attorneys and for those who have access issues due to language barriers.
+- Assistance to those in Need: The Committee works to increase access to justice in state and federal courts for those who cannot afford attorneys and for those who have access issues due to language and other barriers.
 Our goal is to create new tools to increase access to justice and to help promote existing programs for those in need, including creating or promoting existing video instruction for self-represented litigants.

 - Education to the Legal Community: The Committee will work to educate the legal community on access-to-justice issues and how to help.

 - Access-to-Justice Program: We put on a program at the Litigation Section’s Litigation Summit in September 2019 in Los Angeles on access-to-justice issues with former Chief U.S. Magistrate Judge Suzanne Segal (C.D.
 Cal.), former U.S. District Judge A. Howard Matz (C.D.
-Cal.) and Kendall, Brill, and Kelly partner Bert Deixler (and moderated by Vice Chair Chad Stegeman).
+Cal.) and Kendall, Brill, and Kelly partner Bert Deixler (and moderated by then Vice-Chair Chad Stegeman).

-- New Programs or Initiatives: The Committee will develop and promote changes to court procedure and legislative initiatives that advance access to justice.
+- New Programs or Initiatives: The Committee will develop and promote changes to court procedure and legislative initiatives that advance access to justice.32

 Civic Engagement: The Committee will work to: (1) create new programs to enhance civic engagement; (2) expand existing programs to enhance civic engagement, including expanding successful local programs into new cities in California; and (3) promote existing civic engagement programs.